 What you need to start your own Calling Card Business

-- A dedicated server & hosting: You need a server, where the calling card platform (Class 5 Softswitch) will be installed, which must be backed by 24×7 power supply.
+- A dedicated server & hosting: You need a server, where the calling card platform (Class 5 Softswitch) will be installed, which must be backed by a 24×7 power supply.

-- A secure and reliable Calling Card Platform (Softswitch with integrated Billing): An advanced calling card platform is the heart of a calling card business which will ensure smooth running of your business.
-Hence, a high performing softswitch is required, which supports both PIN based and PINless authorization.
+- A secure and reliable Calling Card Platform (Softswitch with integrated Billing): An advanced calling card platform is the heart of a calling card business which will ensure the smooth running of your business.
+Hence, a high-performing Softswitch is required, which supports both PIN based and PINless authorization.
 In case of PIN based calling cards, authorization is performed by PIN; whereas in the case of PINless version, the calling card platform resorts to ANI(Automatic Number Identification) authorization.
 Your softswitch should be integrated with billing system, which is a must have for this business.
 With a reliable billing system, you shall be able to keep a track of call rates, customer usage and payments.

 - Choose International Routes/Destination Provider: Another requirement for your calling cards business is choosing the best long-distance provider, who shall provide you calling minutes/ routes for all countries.
 However, after choosing an A to Z route provider, you must also check the quality of the routes.
 Now, once you have gathered the necessary software & hardware, you need to adopt the right marketing strategy.